-4.2.2 Tensile strength
+4.2.2 Tensile Strength

-The exploration of GWG's influence on the tensile strength of concrete is a multifaceted endeavor, as evidenced by several insightful studies.
-Mohammed & Hama's [67] investigation into green concrete incorporating WGP and plastic aggregate sheds light on how these materials collectively impact not only tensile strength but also mechanical properties, impact resistance, and bond strength.
-Rajendran et al. [68] contribute valuable insights by experimenting with the replacement of binding material with WGP, providing a nuanced understanding of how this substitution affects tensile strength and other mechanical aspects.
-Jurczak et al. [69] delved into the lowstrength concrete domain, assessing the effect of GWG addition on both strength and durability.
+The exploration of ground waste glass's influence on the tensile strength of concrete is a multifaceted endeavour, as evidenced by several insightful studies.
+Mohammed & Hama's [67] investigation into green concrete incorporating waste glass powder and plastic aggregate sheds light on how these materials collectively impact not only tensile strength but also mechanical properties, impact resistance, and bond strength.
+Rajendran et al. [68] contribute valuable insights by experimenting with the replacement of binding material with waste glass powder, providing a nuanced understanding of how this substitution affects tensile strength and other mechanical aspects.
+Jurczak et al. [69] delved into the low-strength concrete domain, assessing the effect of GWG addition on both strength and durability.
 This research likely offers specific insights into the nuanced relationship between GWG and the tensile strength of low-strength concrete mixes.
-Additionally, Jiang et al.'s [46] investigation into WGP as an SCM under high temperatures explores a unique aspect of tensile strength, considering the influence of elevated temperatures on the mechanical properties of glass-modified concrete.
+Additionally, Jiang et al.'s [46] investigation into waste glass powder as a supplementary cementitious material under high temperatures explores a unique aspect of tensile strength, considering the influence of elevated temperatures on the mechanical properties of glass-modified concrete.
 Prasetyo et al. [70] took a different approach by focusing on self-compacting concrete, aiming to enhance both tensile strength and porosity using glass waste powder.
-This study is likely to provide valuable insights into the optimization of selfcompacting concrete properties, especially regarding tensile strength.
+This study is likely to provide valuable insights into the optimisation of self-compacting concrete properties, especially regarding tensile strength.

 Figure 9 illustrates the splitting tensile strength performance of concrete incorporating GWG during 60- and 90-day curing periods.
 Notably, there is an observed increase in strength for replacement percentages up to 15%.
-Specimens cured at 7 and 28 days also exhibit a similar increase in splitting tensile strength, but it is capped at a 10% replacement level of cement with GWG.
-This behavior is attributed to the pozzolanic activity, where the strength contribution becomes more prominent in later ages.
+Specimens cured at 7 and 28 days also exhibit a similar increase in splitting tensile strength, but it is capped at a 10% replacement level of cement with ground waste glass.
+This behaviour is attributed to the pozzolanic activity, where the strength contribution becomes more prominent in later ages.
 It is noteworthy that the highest recorded splitting tensile strength is observed at a 5% replacement level for all curing periods.
-The bar chart in Figure 9 illustrates the variation in tensile strength (in MPa) of concrete with different percentages of WGP replacement-0%, 5%, 10%, 15%, and 20%-measured over curing periods of 7, 28, 60, and 90 days.
-At all curing ages, concrete with 15% WGP exhibits the highest tensile strength, with a peak value of 6.3 MPa on day 90.
+The bar chart in Fig. 9 illustrates the variation in tensile strength (in MPa) of concrete with different percentages of Waste Glass Powder (WGP) replacement-0%, 5%, 10%, 15%, and 20%-measured over curing periods of 7, 28, 60, and 90 days.
+At all curing ages, concrete with 15% WGP exhibits the highest tensile strength, peaking at 6.3 MPa on day 90.
 The control mix (0% WGP) shows a steady strength gain, reaching 5.2 MPa at 90 days.
 Initially, the 20% WGP mix records the lowest strength, especially at 7 days (2.4 MPa), suggesting delayed pozzolanic activity.
 However, its strength improves over time, achieving 4.5 MPa at 90 days.
 Generally, tensile strength increases with curing time across all mixes.
 Moderate WGP additions (up to 15%) enhance tensile strength, likely due to the pozzolanic reaction and improved particle packing, whereas 20% replacement reduces strength, potentially due to dilution effects.
 Overall, 15% WGP appears optimal for tensile strength development.